The act of cooking and baking is not only a fun activity, but it also empowers kids and teaches them fundamental life skills.

 Included in every lesson plan is a detailed downloadable recipe (available in English, Spanish, or Hmong), a supply list, a lesson plan, an activity worksheet, and a video of the lesson on YouTube or Facebook.
 All lessons are free on the website, and there is a selection of other recipes that highlight easy, fast, and budget-friendly dishes.

-Why We Chose It: Though Tiny Chefs has courses and classes for savory dishes, it’s the dessert recipes, from basic chocolate chip cookies to maple bacon donuts, that distinguish this online class.
+Why We Chose It: Tiny Chefs has courses and classes for savory and sweet dishes alike.
+However, it really stands out with its dessert recipes which feature everything from basic chocolate chip cookies to maple bacon donuts.

 Whimsical decorating techniques keep classes fun